LucaScofano/BDC-HW-2/README.md

 * batch: a list containing different batch sizes
 * n_it: number of iterations of k-means ++
 * data: original data vectorized

+For the **third** sub-section, grid-search wasn't necessary since very good results are obtained with the default values.